marcelreppi/tu-berlin-isis-course-crawler/README.md

 # TU Berlin ISIS Course Crawler

+!!!
+This Browser Plugin is outdated and will not receive any further updates !!!

+!!!
+Please consider checking out [Moodle Buddy](https://github.com/marcelreppi/moodle-buddy/) !!!

+---

 You are a student at TU Berlin? </br>
 You frequently use the ISIS system to access course material?  </br>
 You are tired of downloading every file one at a time?